Summer in Scotland

 Research Track

-Students should expect to be in the lab conducted research-related activities and independent study, Monday - Friday, 8 hours per day.
+You should expect to be in lab-conducted research-related activities and independent study, Monday–Friday, 8 hours per day.
 There will be a weekly interdisciplinary research seminar.
 All projects will offer substantial opportunity for independent investigation.
 All research projects are awarded 6 credits.
-Please review eligibility for each research area at the links to the University of Glasgow's International Summer School Research Program below.
+Review eligibility for each research area at the links to the University of Glasgow's International Summer School Research Program below.

 Full Course list